fbohz/fbohz/shared/blurbs/08_20_favicon.md

 This should make our website or app more consistent with modern standards!

-## More Favicons - This is Getting Complicated
+## More Favicons - Getting More Complicated

 When it comes to mobile support or even larger displays, our favicon list can start expanding.
 Take for example the `apple-touch-icon`, which is basically the icon when you add to home screen on an iOS device.
 Well, if you want to optimize for iOS devices, yes you'll need an specific favicon for that.
 So behold, our list of favicons grows: